440 Fuel-Efficient Models

 As gas prices continue to rise, automakers are giving consumers more and more fuel-efficient choices.
 Typically, the lead time required for R&D on new technologies ranges from 5-10 years, so the innovations being developed by auto engineers earlier this decade are now on sale or coming to market.

-Automakers Increased High Mileage Vehicle Choice by More Than 484% in 7 Years
+Automakers Increased High Mileage Vehicle Choice by More Than 625% in Eight Years

-Today, consumers can choose from diverse technologies to improve their fuel economy, including 51 hybrids, 14 clean diesel, 11 electric vehicles and more, according to www.fueleconomy.gov.
+Today, consumers can choose from diverse technologies to improve their fuel economy, including 47 hybrids, 32 clean diesels, 5 plug-in hybrids (PHEVs) and 7 battery electric vehicles (BEVs), according to www.fueleconomy.gov.

 Growing Clean Diesel Sales Are Predicted